Male and female Eastern Bluebirds. Photo: Patricia Pierce/Flickr/CC by 2.0.

 Field ornithologists seldom report copulations outside the mated pair.
 However, genetic analysis of broods in several Eastern Bluebird populations studied showed that 20-30% of nestlings are sired by more than one male (Gowaty 1996 and Gowaty and Bridges 1991b).

-Interestingly, this is the period when the construction of the nest and copulation are occurring, and the male keeps a close watch of the female to precisely keep her from mating with another male and ensure that the brood he is going to raise is his.
+Interestingly, this is the period when the construction of the nest and copulation are occurring, and the male keeps a close watch of the female to precisely keep her from straying and mating with another male to ensure that the brood he is going to raise is his.
+However, the males do the same and go around mating with other females.

 This behavior is not rare among birds.
 Many studies have found similar behavior among several species of birds.